unfoldingWord/dcs-local/README.md

 5. Pre-load DCS with the information (owners, languages, and subjects (resources)) that you want to be available.\
     **a)** Prepare the following files.
 They already contain default information.
 Any lines starting with `#` will be ignored.
     * `source_languages.txt`\
-The languages that you need information for, indicated by their [ISO 639-1 2-letter code](https://en.wikipedia.org/wiki/ISO_639-1)
+    The languages that you need resources for, indicated by their [ISO 639-1 2-letter code](https://en.wikipedia.org/wiki/ISO_639-1)

     * `source_metadata_types.txt`\
-The types of metadata types you want (rc, sb, ts, tc).
+    The types of metadata you want (rc, sb, ts, tc).
 Leave empty for all.
         * rc = Resource Container
         * sb = Scripture Burrito
         * ts = translationStudio
         * tc = translationCore

     * `source_owners.txt`\
     The organizations whose resources you want to load into your local DCS instance.

     * `source_subjects.txt`\
     The subjects (resources) you would like to load into your local DCS instance

     **b)** Run the import for source repositories
     ```